Kyo uchiwa fans Kyo uchiwa

 A delicate fan made of thin bamboo ribs

-The English word "fan" can refer to "uchiwa" which are flat fans that do not open and to sensu which are folding fans.
+The word "fan" in English can refer to both uchiwa, flat fans that do not open, and to sensu which are folding fans.
 This page refers to the uchiwa type only.

-Kyo uchiwa are sometimes called Miyako uchiwa literally meaning “fan of the capital” or Gosho uchiwa “fan of the imperial palace”.
-They are known for their elegant paintings, gorgeous Japanese lacquerware and gold leaves decorations.
+Kyo uchiwa fans are sometimes called Miyako uchiwa literally meaning “capital fan” or Gosho uchiwa or “imperial palace fan”.
+They are known for their elegant paintings, gorgeous Japanese lacquerware, and gold leaf decoration.
 Most of the Kyo uchiwa designs are inspired from traditional Japanese scenery, plants, the changing seasons or haiku and tanka poems.

-Kyo uchiwa fans originate from Korean fans that were brought to Japan by Japanese pirates marauding along the coasts of China and Korea during the Nanbokucho period (1336-1392) when wars between the North and the South courts of Japan were at their peak.
-This Korean-inspired fan slowly made its way from the coast to the inside of Japan and eventually to the region of Kyoto.
-This is where the Kyo uchiwa as we know them today were developed once and for all, giving them the name of Kyo uchiwa or sometimes Kyoto uchiwa.
-The name Miyako uchiwa (fan of the capital) was also given to them as Kyoto was the capital of Japan at the time.
-Miyako uchiwa were very popular with the nobles of Kyoto as they were believed to be the most elegant fans.
+Kyo uchiwa fans originate from Korean fans that were brought to Japan by wakou or pirates of various ethnicities active along the coasts of China and Korea in the 14th century.
+This craft slowly made its way from the coast to the inland of Japan and eventually to the region of Kyoto.
+This is where the Kyo uchiwa fans were developed and received the name of Kyo uchiwa or sometimes Kyoto uchiwa.
+They were also called Miyako uchiwa (capital fan) as Kyoto had been the capital of Japan at the time.
+Miyako uchiwa fans were beloved by the Imperial Court because of the beautiful artwork on them .

-The inserted handle (sashie), unique to the Kyo uchiwa was only added at the end of the 19th century, after the Edo period (1603-1868).
-This is when two of the most important Japanese painting schools, who worked for the nobility, (Tosa and Kano schools) became interested in Kyo uchiwa and began painting on them, giving another name to the Kyo uchiwa: Gosho uchiwa (fan of the imperial palace).
-Fans, including Kyo uchiwa, then became a popular daily item for all levels of society.
+The inserted handle (sashie), unique to Kyo uchiwa fans, was only added at the end of the 19th century, after the Edo period (1603-1868).
+This is when two of the most important Japanese painting schools, who worked for the nobility, (Tosa and Kano schools) became interested in the fans and began painting on them, giving another name to the Kyo uchiwa: Gosho uchiwa (imperial palace fan).
+From this period onward, uchiwa fans, including Kyo uchiwa, became a popular household item for all members of society.

 Most Japanese houses and stores are now equipped with air conditioning but fans are still an important part of life in Japan.
-They are used in offices, homes, during transportation, in festivals etc. whenever one may need some cool air or a light wind just for themselves.
+They are used in offices, homes, during transportation, in festivals, or whenever one may need to cool themself off.

-Kyo uchiwa are appreciated for their beautiful shapes and designs and can be used as accessories in everyday life or as a finishing touch to a yukata (a type of kimono worn in the summer).
+In the present, Kyo uchiwa fans are appreciated for their beautiful shapes. designs and versatility from use in daily life to a finishing touch for a yukata (a type of kimono worn in the summer).

 General Production Process

-- 1.Cutting the bamboo The bamboo is dried, cut along its length and then split vertically into strips that fit the dimensions of the fan.
+Bamboo that has been dried is cut along its length and split vertically with a broad-bladed knife into strips that fit the dimensions of the fan.

-The bamboo strips that will become the ribs of the fan are cut on the sides to become the same size.
+The bamboo strips that will become the ribs of the fan are cut on the edges so that they are the same size.

 The strips are cut into very thin layers.

-By rubbing the strips, the indents at the top become bigger slits.
-The indents at the top naturally cleave on both sides along the bamboo fibers.
+The indents at the top of the strips become bigger through rubbing.
+The indents split naturally on both sides along the bamboo fibers.

 The strips that will become the ribs of the fan are planed until they are the required thickness.

-The paper is decorated using different techniques: hand-painting, woodblock printing, dyeing, or collage.
+The paper is decorated with various techniques like hand-painting, woodblock printing, dyeing, or making a collage.

 The backing paper and the ribs are pasted together.
 Then, the frame of the fan is created by pasting the backing paper onto the ribs and the thin paper.

-The thin paper previously pasted onto the ribs is moistened and the paper peeled away from the ribs.
+The thin paper previously pasted onto the ribs is moistened and peeled away from the ribs.

-A front ground paper is pasted onto the ribs and the backing ground paper.
+The front paper is pasted onto the ribs and backing paper.

-Once the glue is completely dry, each rib’s inside edge is pinched with a spatula to crease the ground papers.
+Once the glue is completely dry, the inside edge of each rib is pinched with a spatula to crease the base papers.

-A cloth or a thick paper is pasted over the part where the fan handle will be inserted so as to reinforce the structure.
+A cloth or thick paper is pasted over the part where the fan handle will be inserted so the structure is reinforced.

-The paper is cut into the shape of the fan.
+The paper is cut into the required shape of the fan.

-Thin paper is pasted all around the fan and the handle is attached to the reinforced part of the fan.
+After cutting the shape, thin paper is pasted on the circumference, the handle is attached to the reinforced part, and the fan is complete.